Khody31/hippopotamus/README.md

 ## Game Description

-The main character of the game is a traveler who mysteriously found himself in a ancient dungeon.
+The main character of the game is a traveler who mysteriously found himself in an ancient dungeon.
 Now he must survive, find and defeat all the bosses.

 | ![](resources/preview/gameplay.png) |
 | ---------------------------------- |